top of page

 Values Statement

-Observatory Theatre is all about collaboration, bold ideas, and pushing artistic boundaries.
+Observatory Theatre is all about collaboration, adventurous ideas, and pushing artistic boundaries.
 We believe theatre has the power to change lives, challenge perspectives, and spark conversation - for both the audience and the artists.
-Our work is designed to be impactful, thought-provoking, and adventurous.
+Our work is designed to be impactful, thought-provoking and inspiring to the imagination.
 We aim for professional quality while embracing the freedom of an independent spirit, turning limitations into creative opportunities.
 Every project we take on is fueled by passion and a commitment to making great theatre.
 At the heart of it all, we’re dedicated to creating a space where artists feel safe, supported, and inspired to take risks.
 We encourage experimentation, exploration, and fearless creativity, because that’s where the magic happens.

 Diversity & Inclusion Statement

-We’re here to make a real impact on Brisbane’s theatre scene and on theatre itself.
+We’re here to make a real impact on Brisbane’s theatre scene.
 For us, that starts with inclusion and collaboration.
 The more diverse voices and perspectives we bring into our work, the richer and more meaningful our stories become.
 At Observatory Theatre, there’s always room at the table.
 We welcome artists from all backgrounds, experiences, and walks of life to come and create with us.
 This is a space to play, explore, listen, share, experiment, and take risks.
 To try, fail, and try again, not just in spite of our differences, but because of them.

 Contact Us